hipay/hipay-docs/hipay-enterprise-sdk-ios/07-Advanced-usage.md

 ### Datecs library usage

-Once you added the podspec subspec Datecs-library, you got access to the HPFPOSManager.
+Once you added the podspec subspec Datecs-library, you have access to the `HPFPOSManager` and its public methods:

-The card storage feature allows to register a `HPFPaymentCardToken` object in the iOS device *Keychain*, necessary to use the 1-click payment for your customers.

-Since the card storage option is turned ON, you have access to these four `HPFPOSManager` methods:

 To connect the PPad in the background :
 `connect`